A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: The SRDQN Algorithm

-In our algorithm, a DQN agent runs a Q-learning algorithm with DNN as the Q-function approximator to learn a semi-optimal policy with the aim of minimizing the total cost of the game.
-Each agent has access to its local information and considers the other agents as parts of its environment.
-That is, the DQN agent does not know any information about the other agents, including both static parameters such as costs and lead times, as well as dynamic state variables such as inventory levels.
-We propose a feedback scheme to teach the DQN agent to work toward minimizing the total system-wide cost, rather than its own local cost.
-The details of the scheme, Q-learning, state and action spaces, reward function, DNN approximator, and the DQN algorithm are discussed below.
+In our algorithm, an RL agent runs a Q-learning algorithm with DNN as the Q-function approximator to learn a semi-optimal policy with the aim of minimizing the total cost of the game.
+Each agent has access only to its local information and considers the other agents as parts of its environment.
+That is, the RL agent does not know any information about the other agents, including both static parameters such as costs and lead times, as well as dynamic state variables such as inventory levels.
+We propose a feedback scheme to teach the RL agent to work toward minimizing the system-wide cost, rather than its own local cost.
+The details of the scheme, Q-learning, state and action spaces, reward function, DNN approximator, and the algorithm are discussed below.